zsrtww/tww-gz/PATCHING.md

 1. Go to the [ISO Patcher](https://geckopatcher.net/) website
 <br/>

-2. Provide your own ISO (NTSC-J,NTSC-E,PAL) as well as the corresponding patch provided with this release.
+2. Provide your own ISO (JP,ENG,PAL) as well as the corresponding patch provided with this release.
 <br/>

 3. Press the Patch button and an iso names "output.iso" will appear in your downloads when complete.
 Rename however you desire.